dkershaw10/microsoft-graph-docs/authorization/PermissionsTopic12.md

 ### Example usage
 **Delegated**

-* _Calendars.Read_ : Your App reads the calendars of the signed-in user.
+* _Calendars.Read_ : Read the calendars of the signed-in user.
-* _Calendars.ReadWrite_ : Your app reads the calendars of the signed-in user and creates events for the signed-in user.
+* _Calendars.ReadWrite_ : Read the calendars of the signed-in user and create events for the signed-in user.
-* _Calendars.ReadWrite.Shared_ : Your app can read and create delete or update events in all calendars that the signed-in user can access.
+* _Calendars.ReadWrite.Shared_ : Can read and create delete or update events in all calendars that the signed-in user can access.
 For organizational accounts this access is dependent upon the security groups and directoryRoles that the signed-in user is a member of.
 For personal Microsoft accounts the access is limited to the signed-in user.

 **Application**

-* _Calendars.Read_ : Your app reads the calendars of all users in your organization and publishes schedules for meeting rooms.
+* _Calendars.Read_ : Read the calendars of all users in your organization and publish schedules for meeting rooms.
-* _Calendars.ReadWrite_ : Your app reads the calendars of all users in your organization and has the ability to create, update, or delete events for all users.
+* _Calendars.ReadWrite_ : Read the calendars of all users in your organization and can create, update, or delete events for all users.
 * Scenario 3

 For more complex scenarios involving multiple permissions, see &lt;Permission Scenarios Topic&gt;.